adelinelim/search_file_by_tag/README.md

   end
   ```

-4. You can set the search result display depth by using **depth=**
+5. You can set the search result display depth by using **-d**
 It will display the search result based on the depth level that you set, e.g. depth=10 will display 10 lines contents.
 Default depth value is 8.
   ```
-  st keyword1 keyword2 depth=10
+  st keyword1 keyword2 -d 10
   ```

-5. You can search with certain file extensions, by using **in=**
+6. You can search with certain file extensions, by using **-i**
   ```
-    st keyword1 in=rb,js,css
+  st keyword1 -i'ruby,sass,js'
   ```

-Note: The keywords are highlighted in Bold Cyan color